CSGuides/grad-job-guide/_jobs/general.md

 Ultimately you must decide what sort of positions you will apply for based on your own interests and goals. <span class="highlight">A research position is not inherently "better" or "worse" than a teaching position---they are made up of different things.
-Find out what makes you happy. </span>
+Find out what makes you happy.</span>

 # When Should I Apply to Jobs?

-If you plan to be interviewing for jobs in the spring of Year X, you must submit applications in the fall of Year X-1 (or by mid-January of Year X).
+If you plan to be interviewing for jobs in the spring of Year X, you will submit applications in the fall of Year X-1 (or by mid-January of Year X).
 Deciding where to apply early is crucial because different types of institutions have different deadlines.

-- **Research Academia**:  The earliest deadline that we've seen for a Research Academia position is November 15th, and most applications will be due in December or January.
+- **U.S. Research Academia**:  The earliest deadlines are around November 15th, with most applications due in December or early January.
-  Job postings usually contain a deadline for when they will "start considering" applications.
+  Job postings often state when they will "start considering" applications, but many positions accept and review late submissions.
-  In practice, however, many positions will accept and review applications submitted after this date.
-Thus, if you missed an application deadline by a few days or a week, it may still be worth applying.
   It is rare, but not unheard of, for a school to have a hard application deadline.
 For example, Madeline was unable to apply to UC Berkeley due to a missed deadline on December 1st.
-However, she also received a job offer for a school that she applied to two-weeks after the stated deadline.
-We recommend that you read through job postings carefully, and keep track of deadlines using a spreadsheet.
+However, she also received a job offer from a school where she applied two weeks after the deadline. *We recommend that you read through job postings carefully and keep track of deadlines using a spreadsheet.*

-- **Industrial Research Labs**: Industry tends to feature "rolling interviews" (they aren't on Academia's semester clock) but they will do most of their interviewing for this type of position at the same time as academia will.
+- **Industrial Research Labs**: Industry typically conducts rolling interviews, but the main hiring season often aligns with academia.

-- **Industrial "Startups"**: These also generally follow Industry's looser time clock.
+- **Industrial "Startups"**: These also generally follow industry's more flexible hiring timeline.

-- **Non-US US-Like Research Academia**: Like with US Research Academia, your applications will typically be due in November, December, or January.
+- **Non-U.S. U.S.-Like Research Academia**: Like with U.S. Research Academia,
+  your applications will typically be due in November, December, or January.

-- **Non-US Research Academia**: These can vary widely, and may or may not align with the US semester clock.
+- **Non-U.S. Research Academia**: Timelines can vary widely, and may not align with the U.S. academic calendar.

-- **Top-Tier Teaching Academia**: The interview schedule for such schools is typically one to two months ahead of the schedule for Research Academia (e.g., late September or October).
-Your application and letters of recommendation will be due weeks in advance as well.
-Thus if you plan on applying to such a school you must have all of your references ready early.
+- **Top-Tier Teaching Academia**: These schools often begin interviews up to two months earlier than Research Academia, sometimes as early as October.
+As a result, your application and letters of recommendation will need to be submitted weeks in advance, with some deadlines as early as late September.
+  *If you plan to apply to these schools, make sure your references are prepared well ahead of time.*

-- **Teaching Academia**: These often follow the same schedule as Top-Tier Teaching Academia.
+- **Teaching Academia**: Follows a similar schedule to Top-Tier Teaching Academia.

 - **"Instructor" Positions**: Depending on the school, these can follow the Research or Teaching Academia schedule.

-- **Standard Industry**: These will have rolling deadlines, and positions will be posted throughout the year.
+- **Standard Industry**: Rolling deadlines are common, with positions posted throughout the year.

-- **Post-Docs**: Post-doc positions typically use the same calendar as Research Academia, possibly offset slightly and with less strict deadlines (many people conduct a faculty search first before looking for a post-doc position).
+- **Post-Docs**: These positions typically follow the Research Academia calendar, but deadlines may be less strict, as many candidates first search for faculty positions before turning to post-doc opportunities.